Tasmanian Government Railways X class: History

-In service

 Primarily built with components designed for branch line and shunting services, the X class proved very successful on main line heavy goods duties.
 Their light axle loading made it possible for them to work on a wide variety of lines, and for many years after their introduction the X class were the dominant freight-hauler on Tasmanian railways.
 They were also used on passenger trains.

 Starting in April 1954 and working until July 1978, the Tasman Limited, Tasmania's premier passenger train, was hauled primarily by the X class.
 From 1960 they were often used in multiple on the train, and when Tasmania's passenger trains were ceased on 28 July 1978; X20, X16, X29 and X17 hauled the last Tasman Limited from Hobart to Wynyard.
 This was the last regular passenger service to operate in Tasmania.

 In March 1978 the X class were included in the transfer of the Tasmanian Government Railways to Australian National.
 With the new transfer of twenty 830 class locomotives from South Australia and later purchase of ZB class and ZC class locomotives from Queensland Rail, the X class began to be withdrawn.

 The first was withdrawn in October 1980.
 Units were withdrawn as they became due for major overhauls.
-With new locomotives in the fleet, and the change from vacuum-braked to air-braked rolling stock, X10 and X18 were the last in mainline service, often hauling the "Paper Train" to Australian Newsprint Mills' Boyer plant.
+With new locomotives in the fleet, and the change from vacuum-braked to air-braked rolling stock, X10 and X18 were the last in mainline service, often hauling paper trains to Australian Newsprint Mills' Boyer Mill.
 Although remaining in a very serviceable condition, the last X classes were made redundant in 1988 with the cessation of vacuum braked services.

 Seven locomotives from the class have been preserved.
 Many have seen continued service on Tasmanian railways as special passenger trains, but at the present time there is no activity because of the state government suspension of heritage rail on active lines.

 XA Class

 During the introduction of the more powerful, albeit slower Y class in 1961, it was found that X class engines were susceptible to overheating when working in multiple with Y classes on slow, heavy trains.
 This was due to the X class having only one stage of field weakening compared to two in the Y class.
 Coupled with the difference in gearing, this resulted in the X class loading up excessively at lower speeds.
 As a result, five had their generators and control equipment modified between 1961 and 1970 to give two stages of field weakening and were reclassified as the XA class.

-As well as addressing overheating issues, the modifications allow the engines to work better on the grades on the southern region of the Main Line.
+As well as addressing overheating issues, the modifications allow the engines to work better on the grades on the southern region of the South line.